 Marian Liou is a long-time resident of Atlanta, a mother of two, and a graduate of Stanford University and Columbia Law School.
 She is also the founder of the social enterprise organization, We Love BuHi.
 We Love BuHi envisions a safe, attractive, fun and livable Buford Highway corridor that celebrates and is inclusive of its diverse communities.
-The organization helps to showcase local ethnic restaurants and works with restaurant owners to build a better neighborhood.
+The organization helps to showcase local restaurants serving global food, and works with restaurant owners to build a better neighborhood.

 Listen to the Podcast